BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 01/11/2020
 ---
 Yesterday I spent all day at home 🥱.
 Admittedly, in the afternoon my cousin's husband came to me and we talked for almost 4 hours so this time was not wasted.
 Additionally we installed linux on my old computer 😝.
 Today is Sunday and it is my dad's birthday 🥳.

+02/11/2020
+---
+Yesterday, thank God I could be at two services 🙂.
+In addition, we celebrated my dad's birthday with our family 🥳🥳!
+It was a good time and a nice Sunday 🤗.

+03/11/2020
+---
+I didn't even notice that yesterday I didn't set any target for the day 😮.
+Or maybe that's good?
+Recently I've been wondering a lot about whether I'm restricting my freedom 🤔.
+Today I'm supposed to receive a new desk so I'll probably assemble it and this is my goal for the day 😅.

+04/11/2020
+---
+Yesterday's plan was successfully completed although it was not easy 😄.
+The desk didn't come until 3 p.m. and I had a lot of problems with its assembly 😅😅.
+But the final result is that today's note is written on this desk in a standing position 👍.
+The plan for today is to read two articles from my todo list, finish the blog post and take a ride for at least 30 minutes by bicycle, which is in the basement (or run with a friend).

+05/11/2020
+---
+Yesterday's day was both intense and successful 🙃!
+I have been able to realize all yesterday's plans.
+Yesterday nothing interesting happened in my life - I spent all day at home.
+Today I plan to read one article from the weekly list and again ride a bicycle for 30 minutes.

+06/11/2020
+---
+Again, I managed to carry out the plan I assumed for yesterday's 👍.
+It wasn't demanding, but if I was lying, I wouldn't have made it 😆.
+Yesterday I also introduced myself briefly to the whole company - which was a bit stressful 😛.
+Tonight we have an online team integration 😄.
+Today the plan is the same as yesterday - read the article from the list and 30 minutes by bike.

+07/11/2020
+---
+Once again, I managed to complete the task 🤗 - although this time it was harder because I was not motivated to bike.
+Yesterday we additionally had a team integration, which started at 6pm and ended around 9:30pm.
+Everyone introduced themselves and talked about themselves (their hobbies) for a few minutes.
+There were about 10 of us and it took some time 🙄.
+Today the plan I set myself is to take an hour walk 🦶 and then enjoy the day 👊.

+08/11/2020
+---
+It will be boring if I write that once again I managed to carry out the assumed plan, but it happened 😆.
+It was not demanding but the plan was 😛.
+In the evening I went to the youth meeting in the church next door.
+We had a good time.
+We could listen to advice about couples and dating 🤫.